zzzprojects/docs/dapper-plus.net/pages/getting-started/overview.md

 However, how do you save back your entities?
 You need to either use the execute method or a third-party library like **Dapper Plus** for an easy to use solution.

-Saving your data as fast as possible is very important to make your application **responsive**, and that's exactly what our library offer.
+Saving your data as fast as possible is very important to make your application **responsive**, and that's exactly what our library offers.

-Oh, we also offer **outstanding customer** support and hundred of [Online Examples](/online-examples) to help you to get started.
+Oh, we also offer **outstanding customer support** and hundreds of [Online Examples](/online-examples) to help you get started.

 ## Database Provider Supported